LudovicLachance/botgame/README.md

 ### Instruction to create a bot and play

-To enter the endless tournament, create a bot implementing the game player you want to play and add it to the player list in the game room.
+To enter the endless tournament, create a bot implementing the game bot you want to play and add it to the bot list in the game room.

 Then make a merge request.